Clerk.js's template language is a subset of the Liquid template language.

 {{ product.price | round | money }}

-Clerk.js comes with these built-in filters:
+Clerk.js comes with these built-in formatters:

-Rounds to the nearest integer, like so {{ x | round }}
+round | Rounds to the nearest integer, like so {{ x | round }} . |

-Gives you the percentage of two numbers, like so {{ x | pct y }}
+pct | Gives you the difference in percentage between two numbers.
+Usage: {{ x | pct y }} . |

+money | Formats a decimal number as currency using the US formatting rules.
 Optional: The amount of decimals to be displayed can be altered by adding a number to the function.
-Usage: {{ price | money 2 }}
+Usage: {{ price | money 2 }} Can also be configured for custom price-formatting with this syntax: {{price | money 2 "," "." }} |

+money_eu | Formats a decimal number as currency using the EU formatting rules.
 Optional: The amount of decimals to be displayed can be altered by adding a number to the function.
-Usage: {{ price | money_eu 2 }}
+Usage: {{ price | money_eu 2 }} Can also be configured for custom price-formatting with this syntax: {{price | money_eu 2 "," "."}} |

-Returns a value from a list (x), based on the index given (y), like so {{ x | nth y }}
+nth | Returns a value from a list xs , based on the index given n , like so {{ xs | nth n }} |

-Returns the lowest value from a list
+min | Returns the lowest value from a list |

-Returns the highest value from a list
+max | Returns the highest value from a list |

 formatter: